New Beechcraft Denali makes debut at air show

 McClelland says the Denali, still in development, is one more case of a plane that will add to the jobs base for Textron.
 He says that is good news for job security down the road with so many employed at places like Textron and Boeing.

 “So the aviation business is still ramping up,” said McClelland.
-“We’re at about 95 percent of where we were in 2019.
+“We’re at about 95% of where we were in 2019.
 Business jet travel has done quite well.”

 McClelland says the Denali will be a good option for someone who has considered a smaller twin-engine jet, a segment that thrived during the pandemic and is still going strong.